zikichombo/sio/libsio/rb.md

 1. Same as above, but Go code is not specially OS scheduled for audio.
 In this case, we would expect an increase in glitching under non-dedicated hardware or system load.
 1. The ringbuffer or similar is implemented by a higher level C API and coordinated with a lower level C and/or OS API.
+This is the case where Go interfaces AAudio or Audio Units rather than the respective lower level HAL.
 In this case, there would be an extra layer of coordination between Go and the OS, but it would not increase latency in terms of buffering of samples, because each encoding or decoding by Go would happen in the same real time slot as it would in a callback.